How to Prevent Data Breaches: Best Tactics

 12. Restrict Physical Access To Servers & Networks

-Restricting physical access is another way organisations can protect themselves from potential threats such as theft or sabotage from malicious individuals who may gain physical access into server rooms or other areas containing sensitive equipment/data assets.
+Restricting physical access is another way organisations can protect themselves from potential threats such as theft or sabotage from malicious individuals who may gain physical access to server rooms or other areas containing sensitive equipment/data assets.

 Organisations should implement measures such as biometric authentication devices at entry points into server rooms/other areas containing sensitive equipment/data assets, so only authorised personnel can gain access.

-Additionally organisations should also ensure that all servers/networks are securely locked away when not in use.
+Additionally, organisations should also ensure that all servers/networks are securely locked away when not in use.

 13. Perform Penetration Testing

-Penetration tests simulate real world attacks on systems so organisations know where their defences may not hold up under attack scenarios.
+Penetration tests simulate real-world attacks on systems so organisations know where their defences may not hold up under attack scenarios.

 14. Conduct Risk Assessments